teomyth/aship/packages/core/README.md

 [![npm version](https://badge.fury.io/js/@aship/core.svg)](https://badge.fury.io/js/@aship/core)

-Core library for Aship, providing APIs and utilities for Ansible management, SSH connections, and configuration handling.
+Core library for aship, providing APIs and utilities for Ansible management, SSH connections, and configuration handling.

 This package contains the core business logic and can be used independently to build custom Ansible management tools.